-There are five basic possibilities for building SSBN(X)s:
+There are at least five basic possibilities for building SSBN(X)s:

-- build all SSBN(X)s at GD/EB-the approach that was used for building the Ohio-class SSBNs; - build all SSBN(X)s at NGSB/NN; - build some SSBN(X)s GD/EB and some at NGSB/NN-the approach that was used for building the George Washington-, Ethan Allen-, and Lafayette/Benjamin Franklin-class SSBNs; - build each SSBN(X) jointly at GD/EB and NGSB/NN, with final assembly of the boats alternating between the yards-the approach currently being used for building Virginia-class SSNs; and
+- build all SSBN(X)s at GD/EB-the approach that was used for building the Ohio-class SSBNs: - build all SSBN(X)s at NGSB/NN; - build some SSBN(X)s GD/EB and some at NGSB/NN-the approach that was used for building the George Washington-, Ethan Allen-, and Lafayette/Benjamin Franklin-class SSBNs; - build each SSBN(X) jointly at GD/EB and NGSB/NN, with final assembly of the boats alternating between the yards-the approach currently being used for building Virginia-class SSNs;79 and

-&lt;sup>80 Under the joint-production arrangement for Virginia-class boats, GD/EB builds certain parts of each boat, NGSB/NN builds certain other parts of each boat, and the two yards take turns building the reactor compartment and performing final assembly work.
+79 Under the joint-production arrangement for Virginia-class boats, GD/EB builds certain parts of each boat, NGSB/NN builds certain other parts of each boat, and the two yards take turns building the reactor compartment and performing final assembly work.
 GD/EB is the final assembly yard for the first Virginia-class boat, the third one, and so on, while NGSB/NN is the final assembly yard for the second boat, the fourth one, and so on.
 The arrangement provides a roughly 50-50 split in profits between the two firms for the production of Virginia-class SSNs.
 The agreement governing the joint-production arrangement cannot be changed without the consent of both firms.
 Virginia-class SSNs are the first U.S. nuclear-powered submarines to be built jointly by two shipyards; all previous U.S. nuclear-powered submarines were built under the more traditional approach of building an entire boat within a single yard.

 The Virginia-class joint-production arrangement was proposed by the two shipyards, approved by the Navy, and then approved by Congress as part of its action on the FY1998 defense budget.
-A principal goal of the arrangement is to preserve submarine-construction skills at two U.S. shipyards while minimizing the cost of using two yards to build a class of submarines that is procured at a relatively low rate of one or two boats per year.
-Preserving submarine-construction skills at two yards is viewed as a hedge against the possibility of operations at one of the yards being disrupted by a natural or man-made disaster.
+A principal goal of the arrangement is to (continued...)